geslina/Joule_2023_Perspective/README.md

-# The Right Features For The Right Task - 09 March 2023
+# Selecting the appropriate features in battery lifetime predictions - 09 March 2023
-Code used to generate analysis and results for the paper
+Code used to generate analysis and results for the paper.

 Features extraction is done in Matlab.
-The main feature extraction script is featurization.m which calls other scripts in the subfolder Matlab_Utils
+The main feature extraction script is featurization.m which calls other scripts in the subfolder Matlab_Utils.
 The Machine Learning analysis is entirely done in Python in the different ipynb.

 Files needed: